Basement-Friends/backend/README.md

 # About the project
 This repository is part of the Basement Friends App, originally created for a university project.
 It includes the backend, which is a REST API built with Java Spring Boot and uses MongoDB as its database.

+# Main project objectives
+The goal of the project was to create a web application that serves as a platform for displaying the profiles of computer gamers, allowing them to find people with similar game play history, essentially serving as a kind of LinkeIn for gamers.
+Users enter their personal information upon registration, and the system checks it for accuracy.
+Personal information includes first name(s), last name(s), email address, gender, a list of nicknames on gaming platforms and online games, date of birth, phone number, and a photo.
+Users can also provide a description and a list of games they are willing to play.
+The minimum age for users is set at 16 years old, and age verification is done by the user uploading a photo.
+Initially, a neural network checks if there is a human in the attached photo, and if so, a second network determines their age.

+When a player wants to find a playmate, they can set filters in the search panel.
+The system then selects candidates based on the filters, and their profiles are displayed.
+Users can choose to either reject a candidate or send them a message to arrange playing together.
+If the second option is selected, the rest of the candidates are automatically rejected.
+Users have access to their message history, and authorization is facilitated through JSON WebToken.

+The frontend is developed using Angular, while the backend is implemented in Java using the SpringBoot framework.
+To enhance image analysis capabilities, the project incorporates the YOLO neural network model, whose code is accessible on the GitHub platform at https://github.com/ultralytics/yolov5.
+The YOLO model is trained using the free dataset available at https://www.kaggle.com/datasets/sbaghbidi/human-faces-object-detection/.
+This dataset aids in detecting the presence of humans in images.

+If the YOLO model identifies a human in the photo, an additional model is employed to determine the age of the individual, serving as a verification step for the age provided by the user.
+The second model, a Convolutional Neural Network (CNN), is trained using the free dataset found on the Kaggle platform at https://www.kaggle.com/datasets/frabbisw/facial-age.

+For efficient management of dependencies and isolation of the application environment, the entire project is published and deployed using Docker containers.
+This approach ensures streamlined deployment and facilitates the reproducibility of the application environment.

 # Database Schema
 The following picture shows the project database schema: